In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 Blazor Wasm works on the browser and downloads the Blazor application on the client side.
 It supports all modern browsers.

-To know complete differences between Blazor Server and Blazor WebAssembly, read this article – Blazor Server and Blazor WebAssembly
+To know the complete differences between Blazor Server and Blazor WebAssembly, read this article – Blazor Server and Blazor WebAssembly

 41. How to Migrate .NET Core 2.2 Web API Project to .Net Core 3.1?

-Software migration is always a risky and little tedious task as there could be several impacts on the project.
+Software migration is always a risky and tedious task as there could be several impacts on the project.

 Follow the below steps to migrate.